tillitis/tillitis.se-tillitis-witness-1/about.md

 [Tillitis][] is funded by Amagicom AB.

-Any changes in funding that would *eventually* affect operation of `witness.tillitis.se` will be [announced][] at least three years in advance.
+Any changes in funding that would *eventually* affect operation of `tillitis.se/tillitis-witness-1` will be [announced][] at least three years in advance.

 [Tillitis]: https://tillitis.se/
 [announced]: #changes-to-this-document

 ## Interoperability

-`witness.tillitis.se` implements version 1 of the following specifications:
+`tillitis.se/tillitis-witness-1` implements version 1 of the following
+specifications:

 - [https://c2sp.org/tlog-cosignature](https://c2sp.org/tlog-cosignature)
 - [https://c2sp.org/tlog-witness](https://c2sp.org/tlog-witness)

-The witness use a bastion to be reachable.
-The specification for
+The witness uses bastion service to be reachable.
+The specification for bastion:
-bastion:

 - [https://c2sp.org/https-bastion](https://c2sp.org/https-bastion)

 ## Availability

-Any plans to discontinue `witness.tillitis.se` or the version 1 specifications that it complies with will be [announced][] at least one year in advance.
+Any plans to discontinue `tillitis.se/tillitis-witness-1` or the version 1 specifications that it complies with will be [announced][] at least one year in advance.

 Operational issues are tended to during regular working hours.
 This means weekdays between 08:00 and 17:00 CET/CEST, unless during [public